joaohenggeler/eternal-wanderer/Source/Setup.md

 13. Download and install the [Screen Capturer Recorder](https://github.com/rdp/screen-capture-recorder-to-video-windows-free/releases) device in order to capture the screen using ffmpeg.
 Note that this program requires Java.
 You can either use a modern Java install, or reuse the local Java install from step 11.
 For the latter, you must add the Java executable path (e.g. `Data/Plugins/Java/jdk1.8.0_11/jre/bin` or `Data/Plugins/Java/jre1.8.0_11/bin`) to the PATH environment variable.

 14. To publish the recorded videos on Twitter, create an account for the bot, log into the [Twitter Developer Platform](https://developer.twitter.com/en), and apply for elevated access on the dashboard.
 Then, create a new project and application, set up OAuth 1.0a authentication with at least read and write permissions, and generate an access token and access token secret.
 Enter your application's API key, API secret, and the previous tokens into the options `twitter_api_key`, `twitter_api_secret`, `twitter_access_token`, and `twitter_access_token_secret`, respectively.
 At the time of writing, you need to use the standard Twitter API version 1.1 to upload videos.
 This requires having both elevated access and using OAuth 1.0a.

+15. To publish the recorded videos on Mastodon, create an account for the bot in an appropriate instance.
+Choose either an instance your hosting yourself or one that was designed specifically for bots.
+Then, go to Settings > Development and create a new application.
+While doing so, select the `write:media` and `write:statuses` scopes and uncheck any others.
+Save these changes and copy the generated access token to the `mastodon_access_token` option.
+Finally, set the `mastodon_instance_url` option to the instance's URL.

 ## Configuration